KQM-git/TCL/docs/evidence/characters/hydro/xingqiu.md

 It is possible to trigger Xingqiu Burst Sword Rain multiple times on a single Normal Attack if the animation is long enough.

 **Evidence:**
-All Testing was done on 2.6 at 60 fps.
+All Testing was done on 2.6 at 60 FPS.
 Did on both high ping and low ping and seems that its not ping dependant.
 Looks like if the animation is longer than 1 second, it can proc 2 sets of waves.
 Although some animations take a long time they don't trigger it like Keqing's one.

 * Yae Low Ping - [Imgur](https://imgur.com/w26BRRB)
 * Yae High Ping - [YouTube](https://youtu.be/wZYb8-j8iMY)